Associated Humber Lines

 At formation, the joint service operated to 18 continental destinations.

 History

-In May 1935 the organisation was formed to takeover the management of the ships and ports and in June the control committee commenced to function and the process of rationalisation began.
+In May 1935 the organisation was formed to take over the management of the ships and ports and in June the control committee commenced to function and the process of rationalisation began.

 At formation the fleet consisted of 30 ships from the following ownership:

-London, Midland and Scottish Railway's – Goole Steam Shipping Co.Ltd.:
+London, Midland and Scottish Railway's – Goole Steam Shipping Co.
+Ltd.:

 "Aire", "Alt", "Besline", "Besway", "Blyth", "Dearne", "Don", "Douglas", "Hebble", "Hodder", "Irwell", "Mersey", "Ouse", "Rother", "Rye", "Transport" and "West Riding".

-Hull and Netherlands S.S.Co.Ltd. (wholly owned subsidiary of LNER):
+Hull and Netherlands S.S.
+Co.
+Ltd. (wholly owned subsidiary of LNER):